Caring for the Environment

 As big as we are, we account for only a small fraction of the animal-based products purchased each year in the U.S. Regardless, we will continue to explore opportunities to improve the treatment of farm animals within the context of our business and the industry.

 We're regularly looking for new ways to reduce our impact on the environment through improvements in how we supply, design, build and maintain our restaurants.
-Both our IHOP® and Applebee's® Restaurant Support Centers are housed in LEED Certified buildings.
+Our IHOP® and Applebee's® Restaurant Support Center is housed in a LEED-Certified building.

-Our two Restaurant Support Centers are also engaged in a variety of recycling efforts.
-In fact, at our Applebee's Support Center, we have recycled nearly 49 tons of paper material in [time frame].
+Our Restaurant Support Center is also engaged in a variety of recycling efforts.
+In fact, we have recycled nearly 49 tons of paper material over the years.
 This equates to:

 Examples like this are encouraging and reinforce our belief that we are making progress.
 We gain valuable learning through various pilot programs and tests and will be expanding our learning in the coming years to many of our IHOP restaurants through a series of Green initiatives.
 Not all restaurants will be able to take advantage of every initiative, but we're excited about this important and broad-reaching step.